conan-io/docs/examples/tools/cmake/cmake_toolchain/inject_cmake_variables.rst

 CMakeToolchain: Inject arbitrary CMake variables into dependencies
 ==================================================================

-In the general case, Conan package recipe provides the necessary abstractions via settings, confs, and options to control different aspects of the build.
+In the general case, Conan package recipes provide the necessary abstractions via settings, confs, and options to control different aspects of the build.
 Many recipes define ``options`` to activate or deactivate features, optional dependencies, or binary characteristics.
 Configurations like ``tools.build:cxxflags`` can be used to inject arbitrary C++ compile flags.